Thanks for stopping by my unbiased and explosive review of Explode My Payday!

 But it’s not all doom and gloom because you can hit up ClickBank for your money back.

-However, just be cautious when it comes to the upsells though, because you may never see your hard-earned bucks again.
+However, just be cautious when it comes to the upsells though.

 Final Verdict: Not Recommended.